GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/intro/en.md

 # Intro

 Gato GraphQL is a **productivity tool for interacting with data in your WordPress site**.
+You can think of it as a Swiss Army Knife for dealing with data in a WordPress site, as it allows to retrieve, manipulate and store again any piece of data, in any desired way.

 Among others, it allows you to:

 - Query data to create headless sites
 - Expose public and private APIs